Ireland-Africa Fellows Programme 2021/2022 Postgraduate Scholarship for Young Africans

-- Be a resident national of one of the following countries: Burundi, Eritrea, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Rwanda, Sierra Leone, Somalia, Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
+- Be a resident national of one of the following countries: Eritrea, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Tanzania, Uganda, Zambia and Zimbabwe.

-- Have a minimum of two or three years’ work experience that is directly relevant to your proposed programme(s) of study (this can include internships and volunteering positions), depending on the country (details provided in the application form).
+- Have a minimum of two or three years’ work experience that is directly relevant to your proposed programme(s) of study (this can include internships).

-- Hold a bachelor’s level academic qualification from an accredited and government-recognised higher education institution, with a minimum grade point average of 75% – i.e. a first class honour, or second class honour, Grade 1 (in some cases a second class honour Grade 2 may be accepted, if the applicant has sufficient directly relevant work experience).
+- Hold a bachelor’s level academic qualification from an accredited and government-recognised higher education institution, with a minimum grade point average of 3.0 (4.0 scale) – i.e. a first class honour, or second class honour, Grade 1 (in some cases a second class honour Grade 2 may be accepted, if the applicant has sufficient directly relevant work experience).

 - Not already hold a qualification, have started a programme, or be due to start a programme in the academic year 2020/21, at master’s level or higher.

-- Be applying to commence a new course at master’s level in Ireland no sooner than August/September 2020.
+- Be applying to commence a new programme at master’s level in Ireland no sooner than August 2021.

 - Be able to demonstrate leadership abilities and aspirations, as well as commitment to the achievement of the SDGs within your own country.

-- Have a clear understanding of the academic and English language proficiencies required for both courses chosen.
+- Have a clear understanding of the academic and English language proficiencies required for all programmes chosen.

-- Must not have applied for any Irish Aid Fellowship programme on more than one previous occasion.
+- Must not have applied to the Ireland Fellows Programme on more than one previous occasion.

-- Be in a position to take up the scholarship in the academic year 2020/2021.
+- Be in a position to take up the Fellowship in the academic year 2021/2022.

 Number of Awards: Not specified